bradreeder/CV/PORTFOLIO.md

 ## Client Workshops

-I have experience facilitating and delivering a 4 month web development programme for Founders & Coders.
-As a part of this, I have gained a lot of experience designing, user testing, and iteratively improving workshops:
+I have experience facilitating and delivering a 4 month web development programme for the bootcamp [Founders & Coders](https://foundersandcoders.com/).
+I have a lot of experience designing, user testing, and iteratively improving workshops:

 * [**Intro to Node**](https://github.com/foundersandcoders/Node-Intro-Workshop) -- Currently used as the introductory workshop to node.js at the Founders & Coders bootcamp.